brianstorti/brianstorti.github.io/_posts/2015-02-22-understanding-bundler-setup-process.md

 ##### What just happened here?

 The problem is that, although you have a `Gemfile` where you list your dependencies, you didn't tell `Bundler` that your app should see **just** those `gems`.
-This `require 'vagalume'` is actually checking all the `gems` that you have installed in your systems, not just the ones listed in the `Gemfile`, and that is not good.
+This `require 'vagalume'` is actually checking all the `gems` that you have installed in your system, not just the ones listed in the `Gemfile`, and that is not good.

 ### Enters `bundler/setup`